Finding It Hard To Sleep Lately? Here’s What You Can Do

-A lot is going on in the world right now, and our sleep schedules are taking the hit
+It's been a bizarre year and our sleep schedules are certainly taking the hit

 You do everything you’re supposed to do, you head to bed at a reasonable time, you pack your phone away because you know that blue light is the devil, and you try your damndest to switch your brain off once your head hits the pillow.
 But still, you lie there for one, two, even three hours finding it impossible to drift off despite feeling physically tired, and when you do eventually go to the land of nod you’re quickly jolted back awake with vivid and scary dreams.